 2020 IWMP inventory (Excel, download) of idle wells.
 This inventory contains all wells that were idle on January 1, 2020.

-Compliance Period Inventory Includes all wells that met the definition of idle well prior to the effective date of the proposed regulations, April 1, 2019.
+Compliance Period Inventory Includes all wells that met the definition of idle well prior to April 1, 2019.
 This inventory is used for planning and monitoring of the testing compliance period provided in Section 1772.1.4 of the proposed regulations.

 Idle Well Definitions